 - Documentation of lost wages

-One of the most important things to keep is a journal or diary of your experiences as a result of the incident.
+One of the most important things to keep is a journal or diary of your experiences related to the incident.
 By describing the pain you feel daily and the inconveniences you are experiencing, you may be better able to sway the insurance company to offer you a higher amount.

-Insurance adjusters are trained to offer low amounts initially, so it often requires negotiation to get to higher settlements recognizing pain and suffering.
+Insurance adjusters are trained to offer low amounts initially, so it often requires negotiation to get higher settlement offers that recognize pain and suffering.

 How Insurance Companies Calculate Pain and Suffering Damages

-Pain and suffering are considered “general damages.”
-Calculating pain and suffering can be more difficult than economic damages like medical bills or lost wages.
+Pain and suffering is considered part of the “general damages,” but calculating it can be more difficult than economic damages like medical bills or lost wages.
 Insurance companies may use one of the following approaches for determining how much your pain and suffering is worth:

 The Per Diem Approach

 For example, your injuries kept you out of work for 180 days.
-If you would have made $250 each day you were out of work, you would be entitled to $45,000 in pain and suffering.
+If you would have made $250 each day you were out of work, you could recover $45,000 in pain and suffering.

 The Multiplier Approach

-In the multiplier method, the insurance company will assign your injuries a number between one and five depending on the severity of your injuries.
-Once it has assigned you a number, it will multiply that figure by the amount of your economic damages (e.g., medical bills, lost wages, related costs, etc.)
+In the multiplier method, the insurance company will assign a number between one and five to your injuries, depending on their severity.
+Once it has assigned this number, it will multiply that figure by the amount of your economic damages (e.g., medical bills, lost wages, related costs, etc.)

-For example, you suffered rather severe injuries so the insurance company assigned you a 4.5.
-You have $35,000 in economic damages.
-You would be entitled to $157,500 in pain and suffering damages.
+For example, if you suffered rather severe injuries, the insurance company may have assigned you a 4.5.
+In that case, if you have $35,000 in economic damages, you could receive $157,500 in pain and suffering damages.

-Insurance companies may also use a standardized form of software that enables them to justify smaller offers to victims.
+Insurance companies may also use a standardized form of software to justify smaller offers to victims.
 Having a personal injury attorney from our team on your side can help ensure you receive a fair amount of compensation.

 Insurance adjusters are just doing their job when they offer low initial amounts to claimants.
 Their incentive is to minimize the damages for which their employer is liable.
-You have the right to negotiate with the insurer; however, this process can be difficult.
+While you have the right to negotiate with the insurer, this process can be difficult.

 Complete a Free Case Evaluation form now